n0924/PromiseKeeper/README.md

 no longer wanted/needed
 - As a user I want to be able to filter my want/need list by priority
-- As a user I want to be able to add bought need and want items to need and want bought list, respectively
+- As a user I want to be able to know how much
+I spent on needed and wanted items, and in total
-- As a user I want to be able to know the total amount spent, the total budget, the total amount overspent for each list
+- As a user I want to be able to know the total amount overspent for wanted items
 - As a user, I want to be able to see a list of overspent items